-Artists will be partnered with a ranger for up to seven days, participating in various wilderness stewardship duties, including invasive weed surveys, visitor contacts, wilderness character monitoring, rehabilitation projects, and air quality monitoring projects, including lichen studies.
-The selected participant may be kayaking and/or boating, and will be camping in remote areas of the Sound.
-While working alongside a ranger, there will be plenty of time to experience the solitude and wildness of this place.
-Artist will depart for the field from the Glacier Ranger District in Girdwood, located approx. 40 miles southeast of Anchorage.
+The residency will occur between June 4-15 (exact dates to be determined).
+Artists will be partnered with rangers to participate in various wilderness stewardship duties, including accompanying a six-day teacher training course, centered on the cultural and natural history of Prince William Sound.
+In addition to accompanying the ‘Teacher’s Expedition’, the selected artist may also be involved with marine debris clean-up, visitor contacts, wilderness character monitoring, and rehabilitation projects, and will be kayaking and boating while camping in remote areas of the Sound.
+During the residency, there will be plenty of time to experience the solitude and wildness of this place.
+Artist will fly into Anchorage, and depart for the field from the Glacier Ranger District in Girdwood, located approximately 40 miles southeast of Anchorage.

-Contact Barbara Lydon at the Glacier Ranger District for further questions about Nellie Juan-College Fiord WSA: (907) 754-2318 or firstname.lastname@example.org
+Contact Barbara Lydon at the Glacier Ranger District for further questions about Nellie Juan-College Fiord Wilderness Study Area: email@example.com

 Alexander Baranof, the first governor of Russian America, built his headquarters in nearby Sitka and left his name on this large island (1,600 square miles) with most of the southern extremity of the island (319,568 acres) designated as the South Baranof Wilderness Area.
 Bounded on the west by the Gulf of Alaska, the scenery is stunningly picturesque with granite glacier-scored mountains, long saltwater fiords and hanging lake valleys.
 On the east side of the wilderness by Chatham Strait, the saltwater coastline is not as rugged and there is a higher snow accumulation over the whole area with over 200 inches of precipitation per year.
 Permanent snowfields and active glaciers blanket the high country above 2,000 feet, giving way to dense undergrowth in a coastal forest of spruce and hemlock.
 The wildlife that inhabits this area includes brown bears, Sitka black-tail deer, mink, marten and river otters, as wells as eagles and shorebirds.
 Seals, sea lions, whales, and a large population of sea otters are often seen offshore, and crab, shrimp, herring, salmon and halibut are harvested from the sea.